‘Highlights’ Children’s Magazine To Publish Image Of Same-Sex Couple In February Issue, Controversy Ensues

 — Wonkette (@Wonkette) December 23, 2016

-Christian advocacy group One Million Moms, affiliated with the American Family Association (the people behind the Target transgender bathroom boycott), took offense to the Highlights decision, urging the children’s magazine to revert back to it original stance of allowing families to personally discuss same-sex relationships with their children at their own leisure.
+Christian advocacy group One Million Moms, affiliated with the American Family Association (the people behind the Target transgender bathroom boycott), took offense to the Highlights decision, urging the children’s magazine to revert back to its original stance of allowing families to personally discuss same-sex relationships with their children at their own leisure.

 “This would be a deal breaker for conservative families.
 Parents are left with no other choice than to cancel their subscription.”